josephhchen/ConvNet-Data-Scraper/README.md

-# Algorithm for Scraping, Downloading, and Processing YouTube Baby Videos with YOLOv8 (CNN Arch)
+# Algorithm for Scraping, Downloading, and Processing YouTube Videos with YOLOv11 (CNN Arch)

 ## 1. Initialization